Sailanarmo/HamiltonianCycles/notes.md

 #### Filter
+Edges
-( n - 1 choose 2 ) + 1 edges : Any more and it is cycle extendable
+* MAX: ( n - 1 choose 2 ) + 1 edges : Any more and it is cycle extendable
+* MIN: ( 2n - 3 ) edges

+Interval
+* Throw away interval graphs -> They are cycle extendable

+---
+2017/09/22

+**Theorem :** A graph is interval iff it is chordal and asteroidal triple free.